apache/servicecomb-samples/porter_lightweight/README.md

 This project shows how to using java-chassis and service-center to create a simple microservice application.
-It shows basic authentication and authorization, uploading files and delte files operations.
+It shows basic authentication and authorization, uploading files and delete files operations.

 ## build and run